The authoritative collection of source documents on the Holocaust

 What makes the PMJ series so special?

 See for yourself.
-Each month, our Spotlight section showcases one translated document and a scan of the corresponding original to give you a sense of what the PMJ series offers.
+Our Spotlight section showcases one translated document and a scan of the corresponding original to give you a sense of what the PMJ series offers.
 Check back often for new content and more insights.

 Spotlight